Klortho/eutils-org/README.md

 Download the [eXist database server](http://exist-db.org/).

-Run the installer, accepting all the defaults.
+Run the installer:

 ```
 java -jar eXist-db-setup-2.1-rev18721.jar
 ```

+Accept all the defaults.

 Change to the *webapp* directory under the eXist installation, and then clone this repo: